Maxim-Mazurok/google-api-typings-generator/gapi.client.classroom/readme.md

 await gapi.client.classroom.courses.list({  });

 /*
 Updates one or more fields in a course.
-This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to modify the requested course or for access errors. * `NOT_FOUND` if no course exists with the requested ID. * `INVALID_ARGUMENT` if invalid fields are specified in the update mask or if no update mask is supplied. * `FAILED_PRECONDITION` for the following request errors: * CourseNotModifiable
+This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to modify the requested course or for access errors. * `NOT_FOUND` if no course exists with the requested ID. * `INVALID_ARGUMENT` if invalid fields are specified in the update mask or if no update mask is supplied. * `FAILED_PRECONDITION` for the following request errors: * CourseNotModifiable * InactiveCourseOwner
 */
 await gapi.client.classroom.courses.patch({ id: "id",  });